Monthly Archives: 2020

 So, it is that simple.
 You can change the color from the available ones and enjoy your unique admin.
 However, you're not limited to certain colors and can set your own choosing the Custom color schema.

-4. Set colors for the Main Menu Background and Text together with their colors on Hover
+4. Set colors for the Main Menu Background and Text together with their colors on Hover.

 In order to build your brand awareness, you need to make sure it is represented in as many ways as possible.
 So wouldn't it be a great idea to change Magento 2 admin logo?